verrazzano/docs/content/en/docs/releasenotes/_index.md

 Fixes:

 - Corrected the Kiali 1.42 Helm charts.
-- Resolved an issue with the Verrazzano v1beta1 Custom Resource where updating the storage size in OpenSearch did not work.
+- Resolved an issue with resizing OpenSearch storage volumes when using a storage class that supports volume expansion.

 ### v1.3.6
 Fixes: